Public Disclosure of Student Achievement

 Additional indicators of student success are licensure and employment rates.
-Data is provided for students engaged in professional degree programs in education, counseling, nursing, and radiologic technology.
+Data is provided for students engaged in professional degree programs in education, counseling, neurodiagnostic technology, nursing, and radiologic technology.

 Snapshot results of student participation in the 2015 National Survey of Student Engagement (NSSE) and the 2015 NSSE Experiences with Writing, as well as faculty participation in the 2015 Faculty Survey of Student Engagement (FSSE), provide qualitative data relevant to student success.